axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-header/index.rst

    configuration for all applications.
 It is important to note, that in the background these settings will be applied to all available applications.

 #.
-The option :guilabel:`For each application` separate allows you to provide
+The option :guilabel:`For each application separate` allows you to provide
    individual settings for each available application.

 #.
-The option :guilabel:`Email notification on task assignment` allows you to
+The option :guilabel:`Receive email notification on task assignment` allows you to
    specify if you want to receive an instant notification when a task is assigned to you or one of the roles you hold.

 #.
-The setting :guilabel:`Daily summary at` allows you to specify the weekdays
+The setting :guilabel:`Receive daily summary` allows you to specify the weekdays
    when you receive a summary of all tasks assigned to you or one of your roles.

 #.
-The option :guilabel:`Further emails from application` allows you to activate
+The option :guilabel:`Receive further emails from application` allows you to activate
    / deactivate further email notifications.